rjpotter/CS3050-Final-Project/README.md

    - **Priority**: Important
    - **Difficulty**: Medium
    - **Notes**: Moves can be mostly random, scouts will not be able to do non-standard moves.
-   - **Status**: In Progress.
+   - **Status**: Completed.
 Basic infrastructure for move generation is in place, though specific logic for moves, including scouts, is pending.

 4. **Learn PyArcade**
    - **Priority**: Important